 See the "Case Specs" section of this guidebook for the appropriate settings for your merchandiser.
 Maintain these parameters to achieve near constant product temperatures.
-Product temperature should first be measured in the morning, after having been refrigerated overnight.
+Product temperature should be measured first thing in the morning, after having been refrigerated overnight.
 For all multiplexing, defrost should be time terminated.
-Defrost length and frequency should as directed in the Case Specifications section of this guide.
+Loadmaster valves are not recommended.
+Defrost times should as directed in the Case Specifications section of this guide.
 The number of defrosts per day should never change.
 The duration of the defrost cycle may be adjusted to meet conditions present at your location.

-ACCESS TO TX VALVES AND DRAIN LINES
+ACCESS TO TX VALVES & DRAIN LINES

-MECHANICAL - Remove product from case.
-Remove pans.
-TX valve (mechanical only) and drain are located under the pans within the case.
+MECHANICAL - Remove product from end of case.
+Remove product racks.
+Remove refrigeration and drain access panels (labeled).
+TX valve (mechanical only) and drain are located under each access panel at end of the case.

-ELECTRONIC - The electronic expansion valve master and slave cylinder(s) are located within the electrical access panel(s) in the rear of case.
-Rear panels lift up and out.
-NOTE: Duplex receptacles must be detached before removing rear panels.
+ELECTRONIC - The Electronic Expansion valve master and slave cylinder(s) are located within the electrical access panel(s).